-In 2014, we and Astellas amended and restated the Astellas Agreement (the "2014 Astellas Amendment") and expanded the objective of the collaboration to include spinal muscular atrophy ("SMA") and potentially other neuromuscular indications for reldesemtiv and other fast skeletal muscle troponin activators ("FSTAs").
-License revenues in 2018 related to our performance obligations under the 2014 Astellas Amendment.
-In 2018, we completed all our deliverables for the 2014 Astellas Amendment.
+In 2014, we and Astellas amended and restated the Astellas Agreement and expanded the objective of the collaboration to include spinal muscular atrophy ("SMA") and potentially other neuromuscular indications for reldesemtiv and other fast skeletal muscle troponin activators ("FSTAs").

 In 2016, we and Astellas amended the Astellas Agreement (the "2016 Astellas Amendment") to expand the collaboration to include the development of reldesemtiv for the potential treatment of amyotrophic lateral sclerosis ("ALS"), as well as the possible development in ALS of other FSTAs previously licensed by us to Astellas, and Astellas paid us a \$35.0 million non-refundable upfront amendment fee and an accelerated \$15.0 million milestone payment for the initiation of the first Phase 2 clinical trial of reldesemtiv in ALS that was otherwise provided for in the Astellas Agreement, as if such milestone had been achieved upon the execution of the 2016 Astellas Amendment, and committed research and development consideration of \$44.2 million, for total consideration of \$94.2 million.
-We allocated the consideration to the license and to the research and development services, and recognized license revenue and research and development revenue using the proportional performance model.